Sizing up Trump's green-card halt: Is it just temporary?

 The Center for Immigration Studies, another hardline group, said the 60-day pause “will provide little relief to Americans” and criticized an exemption for foreigners who agree to invest at least $900,000 in the U.S.

-Many families will be barred from immigrating as long as the freeze lasts.
+Many families will be barred from immigrating as long as the freeze lasts — more than 200,000 people at last year's levels.
 Spouses of U.S. citizens and their children under 21 are exempt, but parents, adult children, grandchildren, adult siblings and other relatives aren’t.

 Carl Shusterman, a Los Angeles immigration attorney who advises hospitals, said he had hoped Trump’s proclamation would provide a blanket exemption for nurses, who often arrive on green cards.
 Instead, it only exempts health care workers whose work is deemed essential to recovering from the COVID-19 outbreak.